 Cozumel was an amazing place to dive—one of the best in the world.
 The reefs and animal life were amazing.
 On our 12 dives, we saw turtles, crabs, huge lobsters, manta rays, stingrays, a green moray eel, puffer fish, squids, octopi, jelly fish, and every other kind of sea life imaginable.
 The reefs were lively and colorful.
 On several of the dives, we had reef swim throughs (short caves and archways).
 It was great to spend that much time with Jason.

 1995, June 2–22.
-Teri and I took a trip to Rome, Israel, Jordan, and Israel.
+Teri and I took a trip to Rome, Jordan, Egypt, and Israel.
 In November 1994, we began attending classes and studying at home to prepare ourselves to visit the Holy Land.
 The study experience and trip were sponsored by the Church Educational System (CES) for seminary and institute teachers.
 Each year, CES extended the invitation to two employees of the Curriculum Department since we helped produce their manuals.

 We visited Rome for 2–3 days and then went to Cairo, Egypt.
 We then climbed Mount Sinai to see the sun rise in the morning.
 It brought new meaning to the word “wilderness.”
 We then went to Jordan and saw Petra and many of the ancient Roman ruins.
 We then went to Tiberias on the Sea of Galilee.
 This was a beautiful part of Israel.
 It was easy to see why Jesus loved it so much.
 We traveled to Jerusalem and were taught much about the places that Jesus went and lived much of his life.
 It was a life-changing experience.